-Phil shook his head at my over exaggeration of my last words.
-He pulled my head in to his chest, and hugged me gently.
+Phil shook his head at my over-exaggeration of my last words.
+He pulled my head into his chest and hugged me gently.
 I froze, unable to say or do anything but feel the stern muscle.
-For a moment there I actually squealed in the inside of my head, but my body didn’t do anything but act like a statue.
-We stood there like that for awhile.
+I squealed in the inside of my head, but my body didn’t do anything but act like a statue.
+We stood there like that for a while.
 All I could hear was the harsh beating of my heart, thumping so loudly that I thought it traveled up to my throat, making me unable to speak.

 “I’m sorry.”
-Phil words were soft that I barely caught what he said, making me unfreeze, unsure why he suddenly said that.
-“I promise, i’ll protect you.”
+Phil’s words were so soft that I barely caught what he said, making me unfreeze, unsure why he suddenly said that.
+“I promise I’ll protect you.”
 He mumbled into my hair, making it hard to hear what he said.
 When I looked up, all I could see was a hint of sadness and guilt.
 I was confused, wondering why he was acting so strangely.

 “You’re what?”
-I tilted my head, hopping he would give me an answer.
+I tilted my head, hoping he would give me an answer.

 Phil didn’t reply to my question.
 The hint of sadness and guilt disappeared as if it wasn’t there, and the usual look that Phil had was present.

-My lips puckered unsure if I was hearing things.
+My lips puckered, unsure if I heard things.

 “Berry……” A feminine voice called out to me as I felt goosebumps started to appear on my skin.
 Searching for the voice, I snapped around.

 “Berry?
 You okay?”
 Phil asked in concern at my sudden strange behavior that worried him.

 “Yea….”
 I slowly started, creeped out by the sudden voice.